 The Credit Facility contains customary representations and affirmative and negative covenants, including limitations on the Company's and its subsidiaries' ability to incur additional debt, grant or permit additional liens, make investments and acquisitions, merge or consolidate with others, dispose of assets, pay dividends and distributions, pay junior indebtedness and enter into affiliate transactions, in each case, subject to customary exceptions.
-In addition, the Credit Facility contains financial covenants requiring the Company on a consolidated basis to maintain, as of the last day of any consecutive four fiscal quarter period, a consolidated total net leverage ratio of not more than 4.5 to 1.0 (which may be increased to 5.0 to 1.0 for a period of up to four consecutive fiscal quarters following the consummation of certain material acquisitions) and an interest coverage ratio of at least 3.0 to 1.0.
+In addition, the Credit Facility contains financial covenants requiring the Company on a consolidated basis to maintain, as of the last day of any consecutive four fiscal quarter period, a Consolidated Total Net Leverage Ratio of not more than 4.5 to 1.0 (which may be increased to 5.0 to 1.0 for a period of up to four consecutive fiscal quarters following the consummation of certain material acquisitions) and a Consolidated Interest Coverage Ratio (as defined in the Credit Facility) of at least 3.0 to 1.0.
 The Credit Facility also includes events of default customary for facilities of this type and upon the occurrence of such events of default, among other things, all outstanding loans under the Credit Facility may be accelerated, the lenders' commitments terminated, and/or the lenders may exercise collateral remedies.
-At December 31, 2023, the Company was in compliance with all financial covenants.
+At December 31, 2024, the Company's Consolidated Total Net Leverage Ratio was 2.7x, and the Company was in compliance with all financial covenants.

+During the year ended December 31, 2024, the Company borrowed \$305.0 million on the Revolving Facility and repaid \$15.0 million of the balance outstanding.
 During the year ended December 31, 2023, the Company borrowed \$40.0 million on the Revolving Facility and repaid \$35.0 million of the balance outstanding.
-During the year ended December 31, 2022, the Company repaid \$95.0 million of the balance outstanding on the Revolving Facility.
-The Company had \$516.5 million of availability under the Revolving Facility and had standby letters of credit outstanding of \$3.5 million related to security for the payment of claims required by its workers' compensation insurance program at December 31, 2023.
+The Company had \$226.5 million of availability under the Revolving Facility and had standby letters of credit outstanding of \$3.5 million related to security for the payment of claims required by its workers' compensation insurance program at December 31, 2024.